TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 | MariaDB 10.6.11 |    |
 | MariaDB 10.3.30 |    |

-For the DB engine, version upgrades are possible through the modification feature of web console after creation.
+For the DB engine, version upgrades are possible through the modification feature of console after creation.
 Details about DB engine can be found in [DB Engine](db-engine/).

 ### DB Instance Type